 3. 70% of Kyrgystan is 3000m in altitude or above

 Be careful as you may experience altitude sickness above 2500m.
 Symptoms include headache, feeling tired, trouble sleeping, and dizziness.
-You may consider asking your travel doctor for altitude sickness pills called Diamox that you can start taking on your trip.
+Consider asking your travel doctor for altitude sickness pills called Diamox that you can start taking on your trip.
+They have worked liked a charm for us on our treks in Nepal and Peru.
 Song Kol lake is at 3016m.

 4. If you’re not accustomed to riding a horse, you’ll likely get super sore.

-A 3-day trek was the max our bodies could take!
-Depending on your riding skill and guide you may be able to trot or even gallop.
+The 3 days of our Kyrgyzstan horse trek was the max our bodies could take!
+Depending on your riding skill and guide, you may be able to trot or even gallop.
 We were thrown on our horses in great haste without any instruction.
-Don't worry the horse knows where it's going and even a first time horse rider can do this route.
+Don't worry, the horse knows where it's going and even a first time horse rider can do this route.
 Don't hesitate to ask your guide for tips and pointers.

 5. Since the yurt camps make all of their own food, you will be eating a lot of the same flavours and dishes.